Parallel Xceleration Library (PXL)

 -

-Launch with Tensor: The
+Launch with NDArray: The

 Launch with Pointer: When using a device memory pointer or C++ fundamental type, these arguments are distributed identically to all MU threads belongs to assigned Sub.
 In MU kernel code, the user needs to reference the appropriate memory address with

-, obtained by callingmu::getTaskIdx()
+taskIdx, obtained by callingmu::getTaskIdx()function.

 Module and Function

-provides an interface for accessing functions within a module.
+The Module represents MU kernel binary compiled by provided MU compiler.
+The Function points to the starting function when the user launches offloading job on the device.
+The Module provides an interface for accessing functions within a module.
 It also provides information about the module’s binary path and the number of functions it contains.

 const char* filename = "mu_kernel.mubin";